player-03/echoes/README.md

 Miscellaneous:

 - Haxe 3 is no longer supported.
 - `Echoes.update()` will calculate the elapsed time on its own, and no longer takes an argument.
-If you need to adjust the rate at which time passes, use a `SystemList` with a `ScaledTimestep`.
+If you need to adjust the rate at which time passes, adjust `Echoes.activeSystems.clock`.
 - `-Dechoes_array_container` and `-Dechoes_vector_container` have been removed.
 - `Echoes.info()` is now `Echoes.getStatistics()`.